SMI Supplier Diversity Playbook

 Executive Summary

 Integrating supplier diversity into supply chain practices increases resiliency, and advances efforts to address economic and racial disparities impacting operations and community health outcomes.
-Healthcare supply chain is increasingly prioritizing supplier diversity and other Environmental Social Governance (ESG) (POP-Out) related activities as critical to the mission of their organization.
+Healthcare supply chain is increasingly prioritizing supplier diversity and other Environmental Social Governance (ESG) related activities as critical to the mission of their organization.
 Gartner’s Healthcare Supply Chain Top 25 incorporates Healthcare Anchor Network (HAN) anchor mission metrics into its methodology and U.S. News & World Report’s Best Hospitals ranking includes health equity measures.

 A successful supplier diversity program includes several components: